CardTrader Seller's Guide

 • DO NOT send orders without your username: it will not be possible to recover your order and process it.
 We want to avoid delays for our buyers or charge you additional fees

-How to choose the right envelope or box to ship your CardTrader Zero orders
+What to choose between envelope or box to ship the order

 The choice of the letter or the box you use to ship is fundamental.
 It is important to provide the correct protection and minimize the waste: